 - But there are so many more options beyond these two extremes.
 For example, you can can try being on top.
 Women generally have more control in this position, and can regulate penetration depth to prevent pain and maximize pleasure.

-Positions if you have arthritis, a bad back, or Charlie Horse
+Positions that help if you have arthritis, a bad back, or get Charlie Horses

 You may be still be running marathons and beating your thirty-year-old daughter at tennis, but if you’re over 50 – and especially if you’ve been active all your life – you may also be experiencing a few physical aches and pains that may keep you from enjoying sex to the fullest.

-As Dr. Pepper Schwartz says in her Vibrant Nation guide, A Woman’s Guide to Great Sex After 50: Getting Your Mind, Body and Relationship Ready for Pleasure, “We never had to contend with these indignities when we were younger – and it’s no fun to have parts of our bodies that hurt.
+Dr. Pepper Schwartz says, “We never had to contend with these indignities when we were younger – and it’s no fun to have parts of our bodies that hurt.
 It’s especially unsexy to climb into bed, have a back spasm or have a calf muscle involuntarily seize up and yelp with pain.
 “Don’t touch me!” seems like an appropriate remark at the time.

 For example, while doggie style sex might have been a hot position in your twenties or thirties, a bad back can quickly make that position painful.
 It might not even hurt at the time, but afterwards a reaction might be excruciating.

 In general, you’ll want to avoid any position that makes you have to arch your back.
-In addition, here are a three good specific positions Dr. Pepper Schwartz recommends in A Woman’s Guide to Great Sex After 50:
+In addition, here are a three good specific positions Dr. Pepper Schwartz recommends:

 - Spooning so that a male partner enters you from behind and your back is comfortably settled on a relatively hard mattress or surface so it is supported.